code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate2/index.md

 # Resources for educators

-Whether you're a school teacher, an administrator, an after school teacher, or a volunteer, Code.org provides educational resources for all ages, free of cost.
+Whether you're a school teacher, an administrator, an after-school teacher, or a volunteer, Code.org provides educational resources for all ages, free of cost.
 Below is a summary of our curriculum and other programs.
-Our online courses on [Code Studio](http://studio.code.org) are meant for use in all settings - in-school, home-schooling, after-school, and can be taught by teachers, parents or volunteers.
+Our online courses on [Code Studio](http://studio.code.org) are meant for use in all settings, in-school, home-schooling, after-school, and can be taught by teachers, parents or volunteers.
 If you're a parent, you can guide your child to [learn online](/learn/beyond) or [at a local workshop or camp](/learn/local), or [help us in other ways](/help).

 ---